Arda Green

-Arda Alden Green (May 7, 1899 – January 22, 1958) was an American biochemist who co-discovered the neurotransmitter serotonin and discovered the reaction responsible for firefly bioluminescence.
+Arda Alden Green (May 7, 1899 – January 22, 1958) was born in Prospect, Pennsylvania, and was an American biochemist who co-discovered the neurotransmitter serotonin and discovered the reaction responsible for firefly bioluminescence.
 She is also known for contributing to Gerty Cori and Carl Cori's elucidation of the Cori cycle and showing how pH affects hemoglobin's ability to bind and transport oxygen.
 She received the Garvan-Olin Medal from the American Chemical Society for her work.

 Early life and education

 Arda Green was born in Prospect, Pennsylvania, daughter of Vennis A. Green and Melva Stevenson Green.
 Her father taught chemistry, and her sister Metta Clare Green (Loomis) earned a PhD in physics.
 The Green family moved to California when Arda was a girl.
 Arda Green earned undergraduate degrees in chemistry and philosophy at the University of California at Berkeley in 1921; she continued into graduate study of philosophy, but soon shifted her focus to medicine.
 She earned a medical degree at Johns Hopkins University in 1927.

 She started medical studies at Berkeley, but took a year off to study under protein biochemist Edwin J. Cohn at Harvard University at the encouragement of Herbert M. Evans.
 She then completed her medical studies at Johns Hopkins University, where she worked on electrolyte conductivity in membranes with Leonor Michaelis and graduated in 1927.